-The subcontractor attorneys at the Cobb Law Group are active are at the forefront of Georgia Subcontractor Law; in fact, founder and principal member Mark Cobb has co-authored a book on Subcontractor Law to be published by the American Bar Association (ABA) in 2014 (for more information on the American Subcontractor Law book, please click here).
-In addition, our firm maintains active memberships with the Associated General Contractors (AGC), Associated General Contractors of Georgia (AGC Georgia), the American Subcontractors Association (ASA) and other regional and local organizations benefiting and education Georgia’s trade subcontractors and suppliers.
+The subcontractor attorneys at the Cobb Law Group are active are at the forefront of Georgia Subcontractor Law; in fact, founder and principal member Mark Cobb has co-authored a book on Subcontractor Law which was published by the American Bar Association (ABA) in 2014 (for more information on the American Subcontractor Law book, please click here).
+In addition, our firm maintains active memberships with the Associated General Contractors (AGC), Associated General Contractors of Georgia (AGC Georgia), the American Subcontractors Association (ASA), Construction Suppliers Association (CSA), and other regional and local organizations benefiting and education Georgia’s trade subcontractors and suppliers.

 Our lawyers have decades of experience handling all types of matters unique to subcontractors and suppliers, and we have hosted and participated in multiple seminars and training sessions on behalf of our clients.
-In addition, we have published extensively on Georgia legal issues related to construction professionals (and we maintain an active blog on Georgia construction law including Georgia lien law and payment bond requirements).
-From entity formation to buying and selling a going concern, from contractor licensing to foreign company registration, from notices to owners to materialmen’s liens and payment bonds, we offer a full-range of services for our subcontractor and supplier clients.
+In addition, we have published extensively on Georgia legal issues related to construction professionals (and we maintain an active blog on Georgia construction law including Georgia materailmen lien law and payment bond requirements).
+It means a great deal to our clients that we are not a general practice firm; instead, as leaders of Georgia’s construction law bar, we advocate on behalf of our clients.
+Our practice is limited to this one field of construction law, thus our experience at solving problems, litigating matters, filings bond claims and lien claims is unparalleled.

 If you are a subcontractor or supplier working on or providing materials for any Georgia construction project contact us today to see how our experience and dedication can help you improve your bottom line including the following areas of practice: